lowcodeunit/public-web-docs/docs/getting-started/viewing-device-data.md

 :::note

 In the screenshot above, the following properties are not part of the [IoT Best Practice Schema](../devs/device-setup/best-practice-schema).
-Fathym IoT Ensemble is not adding these properties.
+Fathym Low Code Unit is not adding these properties.
 These are system properties that are added by the IoT Hub.

 - `"_ts": 1613087733`
 - `"EventProcessedUtcTime": "2021-02-11T23:55:30.227905Z"`